apache/activemq-artemis/docs/user-manual/en/rest.md

 # REST Interface

-The ActiveMQ REST interface allows you to leverage the reliability and scalability features of ActiveMQ over a simple REST/HTTP interface.
+The Apache ActiveMQ REST interface allows you to leverage the reliability and scalability features of Apache ActiveMQ over a simple REST/HTTP interface.
 Messages are produced and consumed by sending and receiving simple HTTP messages that contain the content you want to push around.
 For instance, here's a simple example of posting an order to an order processing queue